Ring’s compact indoor camera packs all the reliable features the security system is known for, plus a slim, discreet design.

 |Spotlight Cam Wired||Wired||$199.00|

 |Stick Up Cam Battery||Battery||$99.99|

 |Stick Up Cam Solar||Solar||$148.99|

 So before you think that this $60 Ring indoor camera couldn’t possibly perform as well as its pricier brethren, the Ring Floodlight and Ring Spotlight cameras … think again.
-For high-quality 1080p video quality4 and excellent customization, the Indoor Cam just gets the job done.
+For high-quality 1080p video quality and excellent customization, the Indoor Cam gets the job done.

 Pro Tip: If you’re not a Ring loyalist and are just looking for a small, inexpensive indoor camera, we recommend one of Wyze’s indoor camera models.
 Their plug-in V2 indoor cam is small and lightweight like Ring Indoor, and it’s only $19.99, making it one of the least expensive indoor cameras on the market.
 The only downside is that with Wyze, you can’t tap into all the customization options Ring offers.

 We’ve seen subscription plans become more and more common in the home security industry over the years.
 ADT Home Security, for instance, and other full-service brands typically require signing a service agreement for monitoring.
 The advantage over those traditional brands is that with Ring Protect, you can sign up for a subscription and cancel at any time.

 With Ring’s Basic Protect plan, we were able to view our recorded clips, download them, and share them on social media directly from the app.
 We think these are all great features to have — and at only $3 per month, it’s a no-brainer.